Multiwavelength view of SPT-CL J2106-5844. The radio galaxies and the thermal and relativistic plasmas in a massive galaxy cluster merger at z~1.13: Results

 The fitting algorithm further identifies an unresolved (point-like) positive source in the direction of SPT-CL~J2106-5844, whose position is coincident with the bright compact component dominating the low-frequency radio emission from the cluster and consistent with the coordinates reported by \citet{Song2012} for the BCG.
 However, the low significance of the source in the ALMA+ACA observations limits our ability to constrain its spectral index using the ALMA+ACA data alone (see Fig.~\ref{fig:indexc}), leaving its marginalized posterior dominated by the inherent degeneracy with the flux normalization parameter.

 To better constrain the spectral signature of the central unresolved source, we repeat the fit by including the flux measurements from the ATCA data at 2.1, 5.5, and 9~GHz.
 We do not consider here any information from the EMU observations as, at the EMU frequency, the extended radio structure may significantly contaminate the flux measured for the central source.
 Given the broad range of frequencies covered by the ATCA and ALMA+ACA observations, we extend the spectral model of the unresolved source to a modified power law, hence to fit for any potential spectral curvature at high frequency.
-We measure a positive curvature of the spectrum towards high frequencies (see Fig.~\ref{fig:indexc}), suggesting the presence of a dust component within the cluster central galaxy (see \citealt{Fogarty2019} or \citealt{Romero2020} for examples of clusters with a dusty BCG).
-However, as mentioned before, the limited significance of the signal from the central source in the ALMA+ACA data does not allow for a proper characterization of the submillimeter properties of the galaxy.
+We measure a positive curvature of the spectrum toward high frequencies (see Fig.~\ref{fig:indexc}), possibly suggesting the presence of a dust component within the cluster central galaxy (see \citealt{Fogarty2019} or \citealt{Romero2020} for examples of clusters with a dusty BCG).

+In order to characterize the level of dust content of the central radio galaxy, we perform another modeling run including constraints on the submillimeter flux in the direction of the BCG obtained from the \textit{Herschel Space Observatory} \citep{Pilbratt2010}.
+We use Level 2 SPIRE \citep{Griffin2010} observations at 250, 350, and $500~\mathrm{\mu m}$ from the \textit{Herschel} Lensing Survey \citep[ObsID: 1342245542;][]{Egami2010}.
+It was not possible to distinctly detect any emission from the source, and we hence include only upper limits based on the average fluxes measured in each of the three \textit{Herschel} bands within apertures centered on the BCG position and with size equal to the respective beams.
+We consider a spectral model given by the sum of a power law and a modified blackbody spectrum, with the latter parametrized as \citep{Hildebrand1983}